uv-yuval-cohen/Legal-Hallucinations-Detector/README.md

 3. **Model Files**
    Ensure you have the classifier models in the project root:
-   - `simple_model.pth` (default)
+   - `simple_model.pth` (default - can be found in our repository)
-   - `k_fold_model.pth` (optional, for improved accuracy)
+   - `k_fold_model.pth` (optional, for improved accuracy - can be found in our repository)
-   - `aleph_bert_finetuned/` directory containing the first-stage classifier model
+   - `aleph_bert_finetuned/` directory containing the first-stage classifier model. link to download this classifier: https://drive.google.com/drive/folders/1rsRUuh6JDLb8GiAbZ5HGaQmb0r-YR-FJ?usp=sharing

 ### Running the Pipeline

 #### Model Selection

 **Important**: By default, the pipeline runs with the `simple_model.pth`.
-For better accuracy (especially on challenging texts), you can explicitly specify the k-fold model, which shows higher performance as demonstrated in our evaluation results.
+For better accuracy (especially on challenging texts), you can explicitly specify the `k_fold_model.pth` model.

 #### Method 1: Process a Text File